Block 'Em Don't Share 'Em

 #BlockEmDontShareEm

 During the pandemic there was an exponential increase in sexual image extortion cases in the second quarter of 2020.
+There was also an increase reported in August 2022.
 The increase is attributed to the fact that during the pandemic, youth were connected digitally more than ever.

 To combat this, the City of Surrey’s Community Safety section, in collaboration with Surrey RCMP Operations Support section and BC’s RCMP E-Division Youth Services, launched a youth-led and inspired #BlockEmDontShareEm campaign to encourage youth to end the non-consensual distribution of intimate images.